seconila/phing-build/README.md

 The build.xml supports 3 environments as standard:

 * prod (production)
-* pre (pre-live, clients can upload content without the worry of it being destroyed by developers)
+* pre (pre-live, the customer can upload content without fear of it being destroyed or overwritten by developers)
-* staging (used for initial client preview and feedback)
+* staging (used for initial customer preview and feedback)

 ## Setup